Table of Contents

 Disputing Credit Card Charges

-A cardholder can’t make a dispute if they simply don’t like the item or service they received.
-However, they can dispute a credit card charge if the merchant is acting maliciously, such as if they don’t deliver an item the consumer ordered or don’t properly reimburse a return.
+A cardholder can’t make a dispute if they simply don’t like the item they purchased or service they received.
+However, they can dispute a credit card charge if the merchant is acting dishonestly, such as if they don’t deliver an item the consumer ordered or don’t properly reimburse a return.
 A cardholder also can dispute credit card charges when certain billing issues are made or if they believe there was a fraudulent charge.

 The Fair Credit Billing Act (FCBA) gives consumers the right to dispute a charge and to request an investigation into the issue.
 Thanks to the FCBA, consumers are also entitled to a quick response from their credit card issuer and to have their credit score protected during the course of the dispute investigation, which is critical given how credit cards work.